 She disappeared after that concert.
 There were reasons for which we had not remained in touch, but six months later I was still soaring on those melodies, under the spell of that first (or last?) sight of her.
 And so I did the one thing I never should have done, that one thing that has made me who I am.
 Before I was a child, now I am a man.
 Before I had a well-ordered, respectable life.
 Now I have burned to the ground and risen from the rubble.
 Before, I knew nothing of forgiveness except the politeness of the word.
-Now I know how to bless the cold and broken hallelujah.28
+Now I know how to bless the cold and broken hallelujah (paying tribute to Leonard Cohen in passing)..